zhutoutoutousan/A-study-note-as-a-beginner/software/_log/log-SW-Cloud_AWS.md

   - Integration with VPC
     - `The provided execution role does not have permissions to call CreateNetworkInterface on EC2`
     - `We recommend that you choose at least 2 subnets for Lambda to run your functions in high availability mode.`
+  - I need to change the name of test event, and I couldn't fxxking do it
 - AWS API Gateway
   - Overview CONFUSED
     - [A Detailed Overview of AWS API Gateway](https://www.alexdebrie.com/posts/api-gateway-elements/)